openshift/enhancements/enhancements/builds/entitlements.md

 ## Open Questions [optional]

  > 1. CRI-O already has config options (see the [config file doc](https://github.com/cri-o/cri-o/blob/master/docs/crio.conf.5.md))
->to specify host directories that should always be mounted into containers
+>to specify host directories that should always be mounted into containers (i.e. `/etc/containers/mounts.conf` to override
->(i.e. `/etc/share/containers/mounts.conf`), akin to what the Red Hat Docker Daemon used to provide with OpenShift V3.
+>the default `/usr/share/containers/mounts.conf`), akin to what the Red Hat Docker Daemon used to provide with OpenShift V3.
 >Guidance in the early 4.x time frame has been around the cluster admin using the MCO post install to effectively update the
 >filesystem of each node with the necessary subscription related files in a well known location that CRI-O would look
 >for.
 There is concern though using this through MCO from a couple of perspectives.
 One, the MCO api is not
 >natural for someone who wants to do something higher level like "enable entitlements for builds".
 Second, using the
 >MCO for any node update requires a restart of the node, which is onerous for this scenario.
 Also note, the RHCOS
->team want to disable their current default setting of auto-mounting secrets from the host (i.e. stuff from
+>team want to disable their current default setting of auto-mounting secrets from the host (i.e. creating an empty
->`/etc/share/containers/mounts.conf`), since RHCOS does not fully install subscription manager (and never will), and they have
+>`/etc/containers/mounts.conf`), since RHCOS does not fully install subscription manager (and never will), and they have
 >problems when only partial subscription manager metadata is available.
 [RHCOS has the subscription-manager-certs
->installed but are missing the subscription-manger package which carries the rhsm.conf.](https://bugzilla.redhat.com/show_bug.cgi?id=1783393)
+>installed but are missing the subscription-manager package which carries the rhsm.conf.](https://bugzilla.redhat.com/show_bug.cgi?id=1783393)
 >They are entertaining an MCO solution to work around this problem, but disabling auto-mount, and then having a
 >solution which adds all the subscription manager in one fell swoop, would be their preference.
 In the end, providing
 >an alternative to an MCO based solution **would seem** to facilitate RHCOS's future intentions and it would seem we should